latinocodes/Standalone-MEN-StartedKIT/README.md

-# MERN - Stack Started Kit
+# MONGODB EXPRESS NODE with JWT Auth Mechanism - Stack Started Kit

 A simple server side startup kit with Webpack, Babel, and Nodemon configuration to set development environment setup for Node-Express-MongoDB based web application development.
 Authentication already out the box with JWT for building RESTful APIs.